This fact sheet has been updated on July 17, 2020, and can be found here.

 After years of efforts by the Rapa Nui to protect their unique marine ecosystems, Chilean President Michelle Bachelet signed the decree creating the Rapa Nui MPA on Feb.
 27, 2018.

 By securing designation of the MPA and playing an essential role in its management, Easter Islanders are protecting waters that figure centrally in long-standing cultural traditions, such as their custom of using handheld lines and rocks to catch fish.

 Shortly after taking office that same year, President Sebastián Piñera established the Ocean Council to guide management of the protected area.
 The 11 members include six Rapa Nui elected by the community, the governor of Easter Island, and one representative each from the Development Council known as CODEIPA, the Ministry of Environment, Undersecretary of Fisheries, and Ministry of Defense.
 The council is working to develop a management plan for the MPA, plan the construction of a science and education center, and ensure the island’s artisanal fisheries are managed sustainably.

 Seafaring history links the Rapa Nui people to the sea

-Ancient Polynesians sailed the Pacific for thousands of years, using only the stars and currents as their guides.
-Those seafaring skills and deep connection to the ocean in part shaped the modern-day Rapa Nui.
-Protecting Easter Island’s waters would allow the locals to sustain and strengthen their ties to their natural environment and to their ancestors.
+Ancient Polynesians sailed the Pacific for thousands of years, using the stars and currents as their guides.
+Those seafaring skills and deep connection to the ocean helped to shape the modern-day Rapa Nui.
+Protecting Easter Island’s waters allows the locals to sustain and strengthen their ties to their natural environment and to their ancestors.